 The AKP also consolidated its supremacy over the military—a first since the creation of the modern state.
 On July 29, 2011, the military’s chief of staff resigned after a disagreement with Erdoğan about staff promotions.
 The same day, the heads of the army, navy, and air force requested early retirement.
-By early 2012, half of all Turkish admirals and one out of ten active-duty generals were in jail for plotting against the government.
 It was a paradigm shift for a country that had experienced three military coups and constant military meddling for almost a century.

 The AKP heralds democracy; its more seasoned politicians have participated in free elections for two decades.
 But Turkey remains polarized, with its opposition parties ever more concerned about creeping authoritarianism and Islamism.
 Opponents call the government a civilian dictatorship and deplore its use of the judicial system to neuter the military, the opposition media, and rival political parties.

 Contrary to many predictions, the Turkish democratic model did not start coming to an end because of a clash between Islam and secularism.
 Instead, the real conflict was between “electoral” democracy and liberalism.
 Erdoğan had a tendency to reduce democracy to elections.
 His populist understanding of politics came at the expense of individual rights and liberties, freedom of expression and association, an independent media, and separation between the legislative, executive and judiciary powers.
 By 2015, these crucial attributes of liberal democracy were either missing or in their infancy in Turkey.